rtzbyte/pms-api/source/index.html.md

 # The Platform

 ## What is the platform?
-The Developer's Platform is a collection of experimental API's released by the NPD team in Booking Suite.
+The Developer's Platform is a collection of experimental API's specifically for technology vendors.

+Under construction
-## Why the platform?
+- why the platform?
-under construction
-## Who uses the platform?
+- who uses the platform?
-under construction
 # Test Environment

-To start, you'll have the following development environments:
+To start, you'll be given access to the following sandboxes:

-## Test PMS
 - a test pms (to simulate a real property)
-## Test Booking.com Account
 - a test booking.com account (to simulate inventory on an OTA)
-## Test MySQL account
 - a test MySQL database (to view raw data in real-time)
-## Authentication Keys
 - authentication keys to a sandbox

 > To authorize, use this code: